Rel09/Rel09/README.md

 My name is David, I'm from Canada, Quebec
 ```
-I was making .bat script in MS-DOS back in 1997
+I was making .bat script on MS-DOS back in 1997,
-Then i learned some VB6 in 2003-2005
+Then i learned some VB6 between 2006-2008,

 & Been playing with Python for 2-3 years.
-Currently focusing on C & C++
+Currently focusing on C & C++.

-You can contact me on Discord if you need to
+You can contact me on Discord if you need to.
 ```